vigoleo/learngit/readme.txt

-Git is a distribute version control system.
+Git is a distribute version control system .
-Git is fress software.
+Git is free software.